Dupa biskupa

-The name is a Polish phrase meaning "bishop's buttocks".
+The name is a Polish phrase meaning "bishop's bum".

 Social game

 The party game known as dupa biskupa can be played with any set of cards and any number of players, over any number of rounds.
 There is one general rule; the more players there are, the more cards are required.

 The game starts with cards being dealt so that each player receives the same amount.
 Starting from the first, players lay down cards in such a way that everyone can see the card.
 Having laid the card, the player has to perform a certain action established before starting the game, and corresponding to the suit and rank of the card.
 Some suits or ranks require that the player perform no action.